Skip to Main Content

 When you get your results list, select "Peer reviewed" from the Content Type limiting option on the left.

-Second, select the link to the needed database (See access option a. b. c. below).
+Second, select the link to the needed database.

-Three ways to find the link in A-Z Databases:
+Three ways to Select the link in A-Z Databases:

 Related Biblical Counseling Research Guides